Ada-Developers-Academy/ada-build/preparing-to-code/keyboard-navigation/README.md

 # MacOSX Keyboard navigation
 _Jump start: Lesson 4_

-_Note: If you do not yet have a Mac, you can postpone this lesson until you do_
+_Note: You can postpone this lesson until you have a Mac computer_

 ## Learning Goals
 * Become familiar with navigating the MacOSX environment